aeiouaeiouaeiouaeiouaeiouaeiou/samplebrain/building.md

     $ mkdir build
     $ cd build
-    $ qmake ..
+    $ cmake ..
-    $ make
+    $ cmake --build .

-`samplebrain.app` should then be in the app folder for you to run.
+`samplebrain.app` should then be in the build folder for you to run.

 # Mac build additions